Century Media Records: Background

 Century Media was founded by Robert Kampf and Oliver Withöft in Dortmund, Germany, in 1988 and has gone on to launch or further the careers of bands such as Grave, Samael, Tiamat, Unleashed, Asphyx, Architects, Butcher Babies, Devin Townsend, Diecast, Divine Heresy, Eyehategod, God Forbid, Iced Earth, In This Moment, Lacuna Coil, Moonspell, Nevermore, Shadows Fall, Suicide Silence, Warbringer, Winds of Plague and Skinlab.
 The label specializes in many different styles of heavy metal music.
 A number of artists listed are licensed to Century Media for the American market from labels mostly based in Europe.
-Century Media is also home to Arch Enemy, Napalm Death, Orbit Culture, and Queensrÿche.
+Century Media is also home to Arch Enemy, Lorna Shore, Napalm Death, Orbit Culture, and Queensrÿche.

 Shadows Fall experienced its greatest success during its time with the label.
 Iconic hardcore punk band Sick of It All also resides in the Century Media family.
 Lacuna Coil's 2002 album, Comalies, became Century Media's first act to crack the Billboard 200 album chart, peaking at No. 178 two years after its release.
 Their fourth album, Karmacode, improved on that achievement, having sold over 490,000 copies since its release, and peaking at No. 28 on the U.S. Billboard Album Chart.
 It hit number one on the Top Independent Albums Chart.
 Shadows Fall's 2004 album, The War Within, set a new milestone for the label with a Top 20 debut on the Billboard 200 and also debuted at number one on the Independent Albums chart, having sold over 300,000 copies since its release.
 Other notable artists on the label that have also made appearances on the Billboard 200 include In This Moment, Arch Enemy, Stuck Mojo, Nightrage, Behemoth, Strapping Young Lad, Suicide Silence, and God Forbid.
 The Finnish metal band Sentenced was awarded on August 14, 2008, for its platinum Buried Alive live DVD released by Century Media.
 In April 2009, the label announced that it were extending its existing distribution deal with EMI, which had been distributing its releases in the United States since 1997, and in Europe since 2005, to include Australasia.
 Since being bought out by Sony Music in August 2015, the label's releases are distributed worldwide by Sony Music while RED is distributing the label's releases in the U.S.

 On June 7, 2017, Century Media sold its music publishing catalogue to Reservoir Media Management.